aniruhil/avsr/README.md

-# avsr
-Basecamp

-My attempts at gettng to grips with git, commits from RStudio, and markdown.
+First attempt at moving my website to github so I can push from RStudio.